pialgigabyte-source/Custom-rom-flasher/README.md

 ## ⚠️ Disclaimer

 **Use at your own risk.** Flashing custom firmware can potentially brick your device.
 The developer is not responsible for any damage to your device, lost data, or voided warranties.
 Always ensure you are flashing the correct files for your specific device model.

+⚠️ Windows Defender / Antivirus Warning
+Because this tool is a compiled Python executable that runs background terminal commands (ADB/Fastboot), Windows Defender may flag it as a virus (e.g., Program:Win32/Contebrew.A!ml).

+This is a false positive.
+To use the tool, click "More info" -> "Run anyway" if SmartScreen blocks it, or allow it in Windows Security.
+All source code is provided in this repository for full transparency.

 ## 👨‍💻 Author